-Rendering intent selection is a basic CMM processing control option associated with both this document as well as ISO 15067.
-Rendering intent selection is associated with both tag selection (see 8.14) as well as PCS processing (see Annex A).
+Rendering intent selection is a basic CMM processing control option associated with both this document and ISO 15067.
+Rendering intent selection is associated with both tag selection (see 8.14) and PCS processing (see Annex A).
 Rendering intent selection is used in most cases in conjunction with transform PCS selection (see K.2.4) and transform type selection (see K.2.5).